MustafaW00/3-Tier-Architecture/README.md

 # terraform-VPC
-Use Terraform to create an AWS VPC with subnets (public and private), an RDS MySQL instance, and load balancer
+Use Terraform to create an AWS VPC with subnets (public and private), an RDS MySQL instance, and Application load balancer

 Deployment Parameters: